gbroques/ose-workbench-platform/README.md

 optional arguments:
-  -h, --help            show this help message and exit
+  -h, --help            show this help message and exit --version             show program's version number and exit

 Commands:
   {env,test,docs,init,browse}
-    env                 Commands for interacting with environments    test                Run tests in workbench docs                Make documentation
+    env                 Commands for interacting with environments
+    test                Run tests in workbench
+    docs                Make documentation
     init                Initialize new workbench
     browse              Commands for opening documents in a web browser